 As Austin is a young city by many standards, Millennials will be the largest buying force in Austin 2018 and this trend should continue in 2019.
 This is going to be more attractive for the areas being close to neighborhood amenities and close by shopping & hang out spots.
 Real estate industry experts think that there is a no bubble.
 Austin’s economy is strong, and varied.
 Overall there is a huge scarcity of homes for sale in Austin.
 It just hasn’t kept up with the pace of people moving here.

-Latest Austin real estate market trends show a 2% week-over-week rise in average listing price and a -1% drop in median rent per month.
-A new report from Trulia ranks Austin among 10 U.S. markets where list prices have stalled over the past year.
+Latest Austin real estate market trends show a show a 0% week-over-week rise in average listing price and a 0% rise in median rent per month.
+A report from Trulia ranks Austin among 10 U.S. markets where list prices have stalled over the past year.
 The Austin-Round Rock metro area ranks second on the list, with a median home price decrease of 3.4 percent over the past year.

-Trulia has 4,397 resale and new homes for sale in Austin.
+Trulia has 3,778 resale and new homes for sale in Austin, TX.
 These include open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.
-The average house price in Austin is $513,354.
-The average house rent in Austin is $1,925.
+The average house price in Austin is $550,378.
+The median house rent per month in Austin is $1,900.

-In the first half of the year, area home prices in Austin continued to increase and housing inventory levels slowly declined amidst strong housing demand.
+If you look back at the last year’s data, in the first half of 2018, home prices in Austin continued to increase and housing inventory levels slowly declined amidst strong housing demand.
 The Austin-Round Rock area sold 3,299 single-family homes in the month of June, down from 3,415 in 2017.
 Even with the decline, however, the median price for a single-family home in Austin still rose 4.9 percent year-over-year to $326,250.

-According to Movoto.com, the median list price in Austin is $475,000.
-The median list price in Austin went up 1% from August to September.
-Austin’s home resale inventories is 2,920, which decreased 1 percent since August 2018.
-The median list price per square foot in Austin is $252.
-August 2018 was $248.
-Distressed properties such as foreclosures and short sales remained the same as a percentage of the total market in September.
+The median list price in Austin is $499,900 on Movoto.com.
+The median list price in Austin was less than 1% change from March to April.
+Austin’s home resale inventories is 2,324, which increased 5 percent since March 2019.
+The median list price per square foot in Austin is $268.
+March 2019 was $270.
+Distressed properties such as foreclosures and short sales remained the same as a percentage of the total market in April 2019.

 Austin Downtown Homes For Sale